RosarioDavi/travel-square/README.md

   Photo uploads, following follow system (have the tables setup so I know how that system would work with redux), add photos to go along with each category so venue cards show a different picture for its given category (since we don’t have photos being submitted with a create venue)

   ## Start up
+  To start this project, First start by cloning and forking the project from https://gitlab.com/travel-two/module3-project-gamma.

+  You can open the project in VS to see the code.

+  To review the running project.

+  Start by opening docker and your terminal.

+  Run these commands in this order.

+  Docker volume create postgres-data
+  Docker volume create pg-admin

+  For PC run Docker compose build
+  For Mac run DOCKER_DEFAULT_PLATFORM=linux/amd64 docker-compose build

+  Lastely run docker compose up.

+  All containers should be running now.

+  Once containers are up and running.

+  Vist localhost3000 to view the website.